cwyatt29/Q3-Engineering-Notebook/README.md

 ## Phtoto-Interrupter

-# Description and Code
+### Description and Code
-For this assignment we are soposed to use monotomic time and sleep and the task is to print out when we get interuppted.
+Use a photo intruppter to make our LCD's print messages when the signal is interupted.

 ```
 import time